 Aggregate loss exceedance curves are generated only by the Stochastic Event- Based Probabilistic Risk Calculator and describe the probabilities of exceedance of the total loss across the entire portfolio for a set of loss values within a given time span (or investigation interval).
-An example aggregate loss exceedance curve file is shown in Listing 50.
+These results are exported in a comma separate value (.csv) file as illustrated in the example shown in Table 9.13.